e-j-w/SpecFitter/README.md

 * Store custom views of multiple spectra using any of the available plotting modes.
 * Double click anywhere on a plot to write/edit a comment there.
 * The full session including comments and custom views can be saved to disk using the **.jf3** (compressed) or **.txt** (ACSII) file formats.
+* Export image files (.png format) at arbitrary resolution for use in presentations and publications.

 ## Getting started